 For each older adult and their family, the decision to look into memory care assisted living comes at different times.
 Family members may notice changes in their loved one that make it no longer safe for them to live on their own or become more than an at-home caregiver can manage.
 These may include:

-To determine if memory care assisted living is a good decision for a loved one, family members should consult with the older adult’s doctor, other family members, and senior living community staff.
+To determine if memory care assisted living is a good decision for a loved one, or for help finding a memory care community that fits their needs, family members should consult with the older adult’s doctor, other family members, and senior living community staff.
 Moving to memory care assisted living is a change for both the resident and family members.
 Working with the senior living community staff can make the transition easier.
 Staff have gone through this transition before and can provide resources and support.

 A Life Plan Community offers all levels of living: independent living, assisted living, memory care assisted living, long term care, and rehabilitation.
 Residents of Life Plan Communities have access to the other levels of living offered at that community.
 This gives older adults and their families a plan for the future knowing that care is there if it is ever needed.
 In addition, older adults can also stay in the community where they are familiar with staff, the community campus and buildings, and their fellow residents.